 Bosa Beer Fest has been launched in recent years and takes place at the end of April.
 It literally is a celebration of Sardinian craft beer.
 If beer is your favorite drink, it’s a must.

-Speaking of drinks, I should probably mention that Bosa is an important center for the production of Malvasia, a dessert wine.
+Speaking of drinks, I should probably mention that Bosa Sardinia is an important center for the production of Malvasia, a dessert wine.
 To discover more about this grape and the wine that’s made with it, make sure to join a guided tour that goes to local vineyards – several tastings are included.

 Enjoy the beaches

-Not far from Bosa there are several good beaches to spend a day roasting in the sun and swimming in the clear waters.
-Bosa Marina is the most easily accessible one; but if you are looking for something unique go to Cumpoltittu, a tiny cove of white sand nestled among gorgeous rock formations, and with the clearest waters you could hope for.
+Not far from Bosa Sardinia there are several good beaches to spend a day roasting in the sun and swimming in the clear waters.
+Bosa Marina is the most easily accessible one; but if you are looking for something unique go to Cumpultittu, a tiny cove of white sand nestled among gorgeous rock formations, and with the clearest waters you could hope for.

 Go for a hike